Building a real-time chat using WebSockets over HTTP/2 streams

 {/snippet}

-When an user clicks on the 'Connect' button its background color changes to blue signing that it is necessary to wait for someone to join.
+When an user clicks on the 'Connect' button its background color changes to blue signalling that it is necessary to wait for someone to join.
 Once a match occurs the server sends an "OK" response and the same button changes to a disconnection device while the remaining elements are activated for interaction.

 A sent message creates a new entry of type sent